AnthonyRentsch/likely-voters/state_models.md

     -   Perry-Gallup + all variables potentially related to turnout
     -   Perry-Gallup + all variables potentially related to turnout + structural election variables

 In each section I will create a model and then evaluate how well it predicts voting behavior on an individual-level on a state-by-state basis.
 At the end, I will use these models to make election predictions for each state.
-The visualizations I make in this document will likely vary from those in `national_models` to account for the fact that I have to consider 50 instances of each model (one for each state) and not just one national model.
+The visualizations I make in this document will likely vary from those in `national_models` to account for the fact that I have to consider 51 instances of each model (one for each state and D.C.) and not just one national model.

 Due to smaller sample sizes in some states in the 2016 CCES, I may choose to drop a handful of states or so from my analysis, which I will make clear if I choose to do so.